abhinandanraj/Coding-Problems-with-Solutions/README.md

 ### 2. Add a Program in Only Python Language:

-Add any Simple or Complex Program in Python language you Like in this Repository by clicking "Add File -> Create new File".
+Add any Simple or Complex Program in Python language in this Repository by clicking "Add File -> Create new File".

 ### 3. Create Pull Request: